GistPin-Org/gistpin-API/README.md

 - **PostgreSQL 15** with the **PostGIS extension** — see database setup options below
 - **npm** (comes with Node.js — no extra install needed)

-> **Why PostGIS?** The core feature of GistPin is querying gists by distance — *"show me everything within 500m of this coordinate."* Plain Postgres can't do that efficiently.
+> **Why PostGIS?** The core feature of Gist is querying gists by distance — *"show me everything within 500m of this coordinate."* Plain Postgres can't do that efficiently.
 PostGIS adds a spatial index that makes this instant, even at scale.
 It's not a separate database — just one extension enabled inside your existing Postgres.

 ---